Gino Meneghetti

-Gino Meneghetti ([ˈdʒiːno meneˈɡetti]; born Amleto Giotto Sabindo Forestal Menichetti, 1 July 1888 - 23 May 1976) was an Italian thief who spent much of his criminal career in Brazil.
+Gino Meneghetti ([ˈdʒiːno meneˈɡetti]; born Amleto Giotto Sabindo Forestal Menichetti, 1 July 1888 – 23 May 1976) was an Italian thief who spent much of his criminal career in Brazil.

-In the Brazilian film Dov'è Meneguetti, Luiz Ramalho stars as Meneghetti, focussing on his robberies.
+In the Brazilian film Dov'è Meneghetti, Luiz Ramalho stars as Meneghetti, focussing on his robberies.

-Biography

 Early life

 Gino Amleto Meneghetti was originally born as Amleto Giotto Sabindo Forestal Menichetti in village of Lugnano, outskirts of Vicopisano, in the Italian region of Tuscany (his father was abroad at that time).
 He was the son of Arcangiolo "Angelo" Menichetti and Maria Laudomia Taccola.
 The family lived in Lugnano, five miles from Pisa, where the father got a new job in a ceramics factory.
 Gino went to live with other boys of similar age, who together practised petty theft, including fruit, chickens and objects of little value.
 At the age of 11 Gino was caught thieving, the first of many times that he was arrested over the next few years.

 In an attempt to reform, Meneghetti went back to school to learn the skills of a mechanic and locksmith.
-Using his savings he moves to Marseilles to live with an uncle.
+Using his savings he moves to Marseille to live with an uncle.
 He did not last long before being arrested again, this time for the illegal possession of weapons.
 He was sentenced to a short time in prison until, at the age of 20, he was deported back to Italy.

 Meneghetti was called to military service but, in a desperate attempt to avoid his fate, he feigned mental instability.
 Upon examination by psychiatrist Eugenio Tanzi he is diagnosed as suffering from alienation.
 He spent the years between 1905 and 1910 in a series of Italian asylums, considered by medical authorities a "moral lunatic" and having an "unsound mind".